Skip to main content

 Best For

-• Closing-phase assessments of completed programmes
+• Closing-phase assessments of completed programs

 • Understanding long-term value beyond project timelines